Samwel-webner/alx-airbnb-database/README.md

 All of this helps to protects user identity and privacy Ensures only owners can modify their listings
-Builds user trust and keeps the platform legally compliant
+Builds user trust and keeps the platform legally compliant CI/CD Pipeline;
+Continuous Integration-The practice of automatically testing and merging code changes into a shared repository regularly Continuous Deployment-The process of automatically deploying code to a production environment after it passes all tests It ensures that every change is tested, helping catch bugs early.
+Speeds up development by providing quick feedback on code.
+Reduces manual work by automatically running tests, and deploying it.